gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 * typically blogs use AdSense to monetize their site
 * AdSense Ads on Websites are Not Always Relevant
-* Adsense Content Matching Originally Based on WordNet(WordNet is a semantic lexicon for the English language)
+* Adsense Content Matching Originally Based on WordNet(WordNet is a semantic lexicon for the English language: WordNet is a semantic lexicon for the English language.
+It groups English words into sets of synonyms called synsets, provides short, general definitions, and records the various semantic relations between these synonym sets)

 ### Ad exchange